 In the case of climbing systems, it is necessary to address their suitability with certain plants.
 FassadenGrün-systems are divided into five construction styles.
 With the help of the climbing plants pages on this site, an assignment to particular construction styles is possible.
 This prevents overloading.

 As a rule, tightly tensioned ropes/cables should not be overgrown with and thus "strangled" by climbing plants.
 Otherwise, the resulting tensile stresses of up to 500 kilograms (3 mm rope) or 1,000 kilograms (4 mm rope) will destroy the mounts.
 FassadenGrün addresses the difficulty of finding the right climbing technique-- i.e "parallel rooting" / "stock arrangement" in the case of vulnerable/tempermental climbers and strong twiners (Chinese wisteria, bittersweet, knotweed).
 Please have a look at the respective pages on climbing plants.

-Span wires are multilaterally loaded.
+Tensioning ropes are multilaterally stressed.
 This starts with the pre-stress/preload; later, the load of the leaves, fruits, and stems can quickly reach 10 kilograms per square metre and even double in the case of wet leaves (after rain).
-Extreme loads of 50 kg/sq emerge from icing, from multiple glazes and wind pressure, especially in great heights and on corners of buildings.
+Extreme loads of 50 kg / m² result from icing... that is, from multiple freezings and wind pressure, especially at higher altitudes and on corners of buildings.
 Many providers of tensioning ropes fasten the ropes in such a way that the shock-like, very high tensile stresses are forcibly transferred to the mounts during peak loads (storm, icing, climbing or attempt at climbing, rebounding children’s balls, etc..).
 If these mounts are rigid and do not "spring," they cannot hold the loads and are quickly torn out.
 Mounts from FassadenGrün are only slightly pre-tensioned by hand (without rope tensioner) and thus, are not totally rigid but designed to be slightly springy.
 All cross mounts are equipped with an anti-slip protection, which means that overloads are only partially transmitted to the mounts.
 The ropes slip out slightly and can be tightened/ re-tensioned.

 Greater wall clearance/distance operates like a lever and generates a high flexing buckling load that can bend or tear out the mount.
 FassadenGrün specifies exactly which wall distances are maximally feasible with which mounts.